-West Devon Borough councillors have backed the move of giving those living in rented properties thousands of pounds if they downsize.
-The aim is to tackle a shortage of affordable housing for families.
+In a move to tackle a shortage of affordable housing for families, West Devon Borough councillors have backed a move which would give those living in rented properties thousands of pounds if they downsize.

 The Devon County Council leader has said there was a housing crisis in Devon as a result of rising house prices and a lack of rental properties.

 Cllr Barry Ratcliffe, West Devon Borough Council's Lead Member for Housing said, "We desperately need to make some of our larger houses in the Borough available for the local families who are currently struggling in homes that are too small.
 That's why we've decided to give as much help as possible to anyone who is thinking about moving to a smaller home, for example because their own family has grown up and moved away.